mieszkosabo/florence-state-machine/README.md

 ### Effects

+Apart from returning just a new state, you can also return an effect.
+Effect is a function that should be executed by the library's executor, and its results (if any) should be sent back to the machine.

+`florence-state-machine` supports a few different types of effects.
+Executor will handle the effect's result based on its type.
+Let's go through them and see how they can be used.

+Effects types:

+- `() => void` - This is useful for operations that don't return anything.
+For example, we could use it to log something to the console.
+- `() => Event` - This is the most common type of effect.
+Upon executing the effect, the executor will send the returned event back to the machine.
+- `() => Observable<Event>` - Effects can also return a `observable` of Events.
+When
+  a observable emits an `Event`, it will be sent back to the machine. **Executor will subscribe to the observable and handle its values until it completes, or, if the the state changes, it will unsubscribe from it.**

+> Note: async variants of the aboves signatures are also supported!

-Effects are async functions that return an event.
-Their signature is `() => Promise<Event>`.
-They are used to describe any async operations that can happen in our system.
-In our case we will need to make a request to the auth server, so we will define an effect for that:
+In our example we will need to make a request to the auth server, so we will define an effect for that:

 ```ts
 export const loginEffect = async (username: string): Promise<Event> => {